yemisi/git_course/git_commands.md

-* git init .
+* git init . //create and initialize a directory as a git repository
-* git add <file name>
+* git add <file name>  //add a file to the staging area
-* git commit -m "Commit information"
+* git commit -m "Commit information"  //commit/save your file(s) in staging area to your local git repo
 * git status
 * git log
 * git remote add "remote_repo"  // add remote repo to local system
 * git clone <remote_repo>  // clone remote repo into local system
 * git pull origin master
-* git push origin master # push local changes on master branch to remote (same as origin) master (same master in command) branch
+* git push origin master // push local changes on master branch to remote (same as origin) master (same master in command) branch.
+Push your code when you have changes not present in the remote repository.
+Code has to be commited to your local repository first.
 * git checkout --
 * git checkout -- .
 git restore <file_name>